tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 DoH Servers that are valid as a replacement for itself.
 Any or all of these servers may have the same IP address as the DNS resolver itself.
 In this case, clients will only have one IP address to check for when verifying ownership of the Companion DoH server.

+## Unauthenticated Discovery of DoT Capabilities

+A Direct Resolver MAY choose to offer encrypted DNS capabilities without being able to authenticate the relationship between the classic DNS traffic and the encrypted connection.
+For example, clients communicating with private IP addresses which cannot be verified by {{directauthenticated}} may want to use opportunistic encryption to limit the number of parties who can observe their traffic.
+A client MUST NOT use this mechanism if {{directauthenticated}}
+successfully defines a Companion DoH server.

+To accomplish unauthenticated discovery, a client MAY attempt a DoT connection to the Direct Resolver's IP address according to RFC7858 section 4.1, "Opportunistic Privacy Profile".

 # Server Deployment Considerations